SeekStorm/SeekStorm/README.md

 * It is always advisable to engineer your search infrastructure with enough performance headroom, to keep those tail latencies in check, even on periods of high concurrent load.
 * Also, even if a human user might not notice the latency, it still might make a big difference in autonomous stock market, defense applications or RAG which requires multiple queries.

-### Features

-* Full-text search
-* true real-time search, with negligible performance impact
-* incremental indexing
-* multithreaded indexing & search
-* unlimited field number, field length & index size
-* compressed document store: ZStandard
-* boolean queries: AND, OR, PHRASE, NOT
-* field filtering
-* BM25F and BM25F_Proximity ranking
-* KWIC snippets, highlighting
-* billion-scale index
-* Language independent
-* API keys
-* RESTful API with CORS
-* Cross-platform: runs on Linux and Windows (other OS untested)

-Query types
-+ OR  disjunction  union
-+ AND conjunction intersection
-+ ""  phrase
-+ \-   NOT

-Result types
-+ TopK
-+ Count
-+ TopKCount
+---

-### Why keyword search remains a core building block in the advent of vector search and LLMs
+## Keyword search remains a core building block in the advent of vector search and LLMs

 Despite what the hype-cycles https://www.bitecode.dev/p/hype-cycles want you to believe, keyword search is not dead, as NoSQL wasn't the death of SQL.